 |= -88.8||dBm Received Signal Strength (RSS)|

 The available TX output power and guaranteed RX sensitivity level for the given data rate have to be declared by the radio manufacturer.
-RipEX values can be found in Table 4.6, “Technical parameters” and Chap Section 4.4.1, “Detailed Radio parameters”.
+RipEX values can be found in Table 5.7, “Maximal power for individual modulations” and in Section 5.4.1, “Detailed Radio parameters”.
 Antenna gains and directivity diagrams have to be supplied by the antenna manufacturer.
 Note that antenna gains against isotropic radiator (dBi) are used in the calculation.
 The figures of feeder cable loss per meter should be also known.
 Note that coaxial cable parameters may change considerably with time, especially when exposed to an outdoor environment.
 It is recommended to add a 50-100 % margin for ageing to the calculated feeder loss.

 When the signal path profile allows for LOS between the TX and RX antennas, the standard formula for free-space signal loss (below) gives reliable results:

 Path loss [dB] = 20 * log10 (distance [km]) + 20 * log10 (frequency [MHz]) + 32.5